Summer Programs for High School Students

 During your two weeks at Harvard, you attend class for three hours a day and participate in college readiness workshops or team-building events.
 In the evenings, you eat in the dining hall, finish homework in your room, and attend social activities.

 You leave the pre-college summer program more capable of thinking critically and communicating confidently—skills that will lead to success at school, in college, and in your career.

-Applications for the Pre-College Program are now closed.
+Applications for the Pre-College Program are now open.

 Secondary School Program

 College courses for credit in a seven-week session

 This is your test-drive of college.
 At Harvard, you are fully immersed in college life—balancing time between classes, homework, and extracurricular activities.
 The program features:

 - College courses (over 200 to choose from), which you attend alongside current college students, other high school students, and professionals from around the world.